The First Responders

-The First Responders (Korean: 소방서 옆 경찰서) is an ongoing South Korean television series starring Kim Rae-won, Son Ho-jun, and Gong Seung-yeon.
-Its first season premiered on SBS TV on November 12, 2022, and aired every Friday and Saturday at 22:00 (KST), while the second season is scheduled for release in the second half of 2023.

-The series will also be available for streaming on Disney+ in selected regions.
+The First Responders (Korean: 소방서 옆 경찰서) is a South Korean television series starring Kim Rae-won, Son Ho-jun, and Gong Seung-yeon.
+The first season aired every Friday and Saturday at 22:00 from November 12 to December 30, 2022 on SBS TV (KST).
+The second season premiered on August 4, 2023 and aired every Friday and Saturday at 22:00 (KST).
+It is also available for streaming on Disney+ in selected regions.

 Synopsis

-A joint response field log between the police who catch criminals and firefighters who catch fires.
-The police station and the fire station jointly respond to fierce scenes between crime, disasters and emergencies.
+It depicts the joint response field log between the police who catch criminals, and the firefighters who put out fires.
+The police and fire station jointly respond to fierce scenes of crimes, disasters and emergencies.